-The COO via the Proxy Service Providers will be responsible for maintaining files relating to the Firm's proxy voting procedures.
-Records will be maintained and preserved for five (5) years from the end of the fiscal year during which the last entry was made on a record, with records for the first two years kept in the offices of the Firm.
+The Firm via the Provider(s) will be responsible for maintaining files relating to the Firm's proxy voting procedures.
+Records will be maintained and preserved for five (5) years from the end of the fiscal year during which the last entry was made on a record, with records for the first two (2) years kept in the offices of the Firm.
+The Firm is permitted to maintain these records in electronic format.
 Records of the following will be included in the files:

-- 1) Copies of these proxy voting policies and procedures, and any amendments thereto; - A copy of each proxy statement that the Firm or the Proxy Service Providers actually receives; provided, however, that the Firm may rely on obtaining a copy of proxy statements from the SEC's EDGAR system for those proxy statements that are so available;

-- 3) A record of each vote that the Firm via the Proxy Service Providers casts; - 4) A copy of any document that the Firm created that was material to making a decision how to vote the proxies, or memorializes that decision (if any); and

-A copy of each written request for information on how the Firm voted such advisory client's proxies and a copy of any written response to any request for information on how the Firm voted proxies on behalf of advisory clients.
+- 1) Copies of these proxy voting policies and procedures, and any amendments thereto; - 2) A copy of each proxy statement that the Firm or the Provider(s) actually receives; provided, however, that the Firm may rely on obtaining a copy of proxy statements from the SEC's EDGAR system for those proxy statements that are so available; - 3) A record of each vote that the Firm via the Provider(s) casts; - 4) A copy of any document that the Firm created that was material to making a decision how to vote the proxies, or memorializes that decision (if any); and - 5) A copy of each written request for information on how the Firm voted such RIC Clients' proxies and a copy of any written response to any request for information on how the Firm voted proxies on behalf of the RIC Clients.